bilenbaris/Social_Robot_Nav/README.md

   - Uses navigation for navigation (http://wiki.ros.org/navigation),
   - Uses costmap_2d for cost map (http://wiki.ros.org/costmap_2d).
 Has 4 layers (Static, Inflation, Obstacle, Social) for cost map,
   - Uses social_navigation_layer for social layer  (http://wiki.ros.org/social_navigation_layers),
   - Uses people for leg detection (http://wiki.ros.org/people).
-Uses senser info to guess where the legs are on the map.
+Uses sensor info to guess where the legs are on the map.

-You can also find configuration and launch file for gmapping (http://wiki.ros.org/gmapping) of this project.
+You can also find configuration and launch file for gmapping (http://wiki.ros.org/gmapping) in this project.

-Usefull information using for this project:
+Usefull information for this project:
   - In .bashrc you can add this lines to make your work easier:
     - source /opt/ros/noetic/setup.bash
     - source /home/baris/catkin_ws/devel/setup.bash (Prevents you to add your workspace source everytime you open a new terminal)